Princess Isabella of Parma: Birth and family

 Infanta Isabel María Luisa Antonieta (Note: She was christened Maria Elisabetha Ludovica Antonia, the Latin version of her names.
 In childhood, she was known as Doña Isabel or Isabelita; in adulthood, as Isabelle.
 Formally, she signed her name as Isabelle-Marie-Louise (French) or Isabella Maria Ludovica (German), never using Antonia, Antoine, or Antoinette.
-On her tomb, she is named as Elisabetha Maria.) of Spain was born on 31 December 1741 at Buen Retiro Palace in Madrid as the first child of Infante Philip of Spain and his wife, Louise-Élisabeth of France (known as 'Madame Infante').
+On her tomb, she is named as Elisabetha Maria.) of Spain was born on 31 December 1741 at Buen Retiro Palace in Madrid as the first child of Infante Philip of Spain and his wife, Louise-Élisabeth of France (known as “Madame Infante”), both from the House of Bourbon.

 Isabella (right) with her cousin Maria Isabel Ana of Naples and Sicily on The Family of Philip V by Louis Michel van Loo.

-Isabella's parents were first cousins once removed with an age difference of six years (her mother had been twelve- and her father eighteen years old when they married).
-As the eldest daughter of Louis XV of France and the popular Queen Marie Leszczyńska, Madame Infante and her contemporaries thought that she should only marry a monarch or an heir apparent, yet the Infante Philip was only the third son of Philip V of Spain.
+Isabella's parents were first cousins once removed with an age difference of six years (her mother had been twelve and her father eighteen years old when they married).
+Madame Infante was the eldest daughter of Louis XV of France and Queen Marie Leszczyńska.
+She and her contemporaries thought that she should only marry a (future) monarch, yet the Infante Philip was only Philip V of Spain's third son.
 Madame Infante was ambitious and strong-willed, unlike her husband.
-She soon took on a leading role in the marriage, working through her international connections to secure a higher position for themselves and more power for the Bourbons as a whole.
-She had a contentious relationship with her mother-in-law Elisabeth Farnese, the de facto ruler of Spain, whom she threatened in her influence over her son, but they worked together to advance Philip's career.
+She worked through her international connections to secure a higher position for herself and her husband and more power for the Bourbons as a whole.
+She had a contentious relationship with her mother-in-law Elisabeth Farnese, the de facto ruler of Spain, whom she threatened in her influence over her son, but they worked together to advance the Infante Philip's career.

 Madame Infante was fourteen years old when she gave birth to Isabella.
 The delivery was difficult and lasted for two days.
-Two months later, Philip left to fight in the War of the Austrian Succession, and he did not see his family again until his child was eight years old, although he kept up an intensive correspondence with his wife and mother, learning about Isabella from them.
-Her mother showed little affection towards Isabella and probably found the baby to be a burden.
+Two months later, Philip left to fight in the War of the Austrian Succession.
+He did not see his family again until Isabella was eight years old, although he kept up an intensive correspondence with his wife and mother, learning about his daughter from them.